AtlasPublicPolicy/charging-use-spec/README.md

 ## Site, Station, and Port Registration
 The key reporting unit is the charging station, which, as defined in Box 1 is the individual unit of charging equipment.
 For each charging station tracked, registration data will be provided by the participants to the Program Operator describing the location and type of equipment.
 Supplemental attributes may be included specific to the project, such as public program funding.
 These tables will be updated regularly by the Program Operator whenever a new station covered by the project is deployed or a new participant joins the program.
 The Program Operator will provide an updated inventory list to the Data Collector on a periodic basis, and new stations and participants will be added to the station database.

-Fields to be included in the registration data tables are described in Table 1, Table 2, Table 3 and Table 4.
+Fields to be included in the registration data tables are described in Table 2, Table 3, Table 4 and Table 5.
 Combined, these four tables contain all relevant attributes necessary to identify, aggregate, and analyze charging session data.

-The first three tables are hierarchical, representing in order: 1) charging site, which is the site host location for one or more charging stations in the same network (or otherwise managed jointly), 2) individual charging station, and 3) each charging port attached to a charging station, sometimes known as a plug.
+The first three tables (2-4) are hierarchical, representing in order: 1) charging site, which is the site host location for one or more charging stations in the same network (or otherwise managed jointly), 2) individual charging station, and 3) each charging port attached to a charging station, sometimes known as a plug.
 Each port is uniquely linked to a charging station, which is inturn uniquely linked to a charging site.
 Individual entry is provided for ports to allow for flexibility on power delivery and fee structures.

-Table 4 conveys program application and funding data for specific projects (charging stations funded under the same application).
+Table 5 conveys program application and funding data for specific projects (charging stations funded under the same application).
 Projects are tied to the charging site and stations that project funded.
 One site might host chargers from multiple projects if additional stations are added over time.

 For each table the required column can be _Yes_, _No_, or _Program_ where Yes means the field must be delivered for compliance and _Program_ means the field may be required for some programs and not others.
-For the “Requirements and Data Format” column, any field in **bold** beginning with **Standard** is defined in Appendix A.
+For the *Data Format* column, fields in bold referece suggested programmatic inputs listed in table 1.

-**Table 1: Charging Site Registration**
+**Table 2: Charging Site Registration**

 |**Field** |**Description** |**Data Format** |**Required** |
 | :- | :- | :- | :- |